JiaweiHe98/FileSplitEncryptor/README.md

 # FileSplitEncryptor
-A python file encryptor with AES-256-CBC
+A python program that can encrypt a file and split them into several segments with AES-256-CBC